 Take it from the professionals at JKE Enterprise Landscaping Supply: every type of landscape project holds potential for danger.
 Certainly, as landscapers we deal with heat, sharp tools, and repetitive work on a daily basis.
-These perils can result in injury even for the most experienced contractor — let alone for a homeowner attempting to make the repairs themselves!
+These perils can result in injury or damage to your home (broken waterline, tree limbs on roofs) even for the most experienced contractor — let alone for a homeowner attempting to make the repairs themselves!

 Do-it-yourself landscaping projects can be among the most dangerous, as homeowners lack the training to freak accidents from occurring.
 To keep all DIY landscapers safe this spring and summer, JKE has provided the following tips:

 While landscaping, one should always wear clothing that is bright and of a highly-visible color.
 Believe it or not, the leading cause of fatalities among landscapers is car accidents.
 Don’t be another statistic—make sure that people can easily see you while working.

 There are other preventative fashion measures a landscaper must take as well: long pants, closed-toed shoes, gloves, and ear and eye protection are essential to preventing flying debris or tools from causing injury.
 It’s also important to avoid wearing any jewelry or loose clothing that could get caught in the equipment.